flintlib/arb/doc/source/acb_hypgeom.rst

     As currently implemented, the bound becomes infinite when `n` is too small, even if the series converges.

+.. function:: long acb_hypgeom_pfq_choose_n(acb_srcptr a, long p, acb_srcptr b, long q, const acb_t z, long prec)

+    Heuristically attempts to choose a number of terms *n* to sum of a hypergeometric series at a working precision of *prec* bits.

+    Uses double precision arithmetic internally.
+As currently implemented, it can fail to produce a good result if the parameters are extremely large or extremely close to nonpositive integers.

+    Numerical cancellation is assumed to be significant, so truncation is done when the current term is *prec* bits smaller than the largest encountered term.

+    This function will also attempt to pick a reasonable truncation point for divergent series.

+.. function:: void acb_hypgeom_pfq_sum_forward(acb_t s, acb_t t, acb_srcptr a, long p, acb_srcptr b, long q, const acb_t z, long n, long prec)

+.. function:: void acb_hypgeom_pfq_sum_rs(acb_t s, acb_t t, acb_srcptr a, long p, acb_srcptr b, long q, const acb_t z, long n, long prec)

 .. function:: void acb_hypgeom_pfq_sum(acb_t s, acb_t t, acb_srcptr a, long p, acb_srcptr b, long q, const acb_t z, long n, long prec)

     Computes `s = \sum_{k=0}^{n-1} T(k)` and `t = T(n)`.
     Does not allow aliasing between input and output variables.
     We require `n \ge 0`.

+    The *forward* version computes the sum using forward recurrence.

+    The *rs* version computes the sum in reverse order using rectangular splitting.
+It only computes a magnitude bound for the value of *t*.

+    The default version automatically chooses an algorithm depending on the inputs.

 .. function:: void acb_hypgeom_pfq_direct(acb_t res, acb_srcptr a, long p, acb_srcptr b, long q, const acb_t z, long n, long prec)